 Even with a narrowed list of where to stay in New York City, it can still be a lot to choose from.
 Here are our recommendations based on travel style and budget.

-If you are a budget traveler, we recommend City Rooms NYC Times Square.
+If you are a budget traveler, we recommend the Hotel St. James.
 It gets rave reviews and you can stay very close to the main attractions in Manhattan.
 Another good pick is HI NYC Hostel on the Upper West Side.

 For families, The Beacon on the Upper West Side and the Loews Regency Hotel on the Upper East Side are good choices.
-AKA Wall Street is also a great choice with the extra living space and kitchenette.
+Mint House at 70 Pine is also a great choice with the extra living space and kitchen.

 If we did it again, Tim and I would love to stay at the Ludlow Hotel in the Skybox Loft if it were just the two of us.
+We will definitely stay at the Equinox Hotel again since we had such a great experience here.
 With Tyler and Kara, The Beacon looks like a great option.
 I also love the idea of staying in Brooklyn at The William Vale or the Wythe Hotel.

 Are you planning a trip to New York City?
 Comment below if you have any questions.